unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > When using an on-screen keyboard, if there is not a `<layers form="touch">`
 > element, the hardware elements can be used for on-screen use.
 However, a `touch` keyboard
-> cannot be used with a hardware keyboard.
+> may not be used with a hardware keyboard.
 >
 > If there is no `hardware` form, the implementation may need
 > to choose a different keyboard file, or use some other fallback behavior when using a